Ultimate Guide To WordPress RSS

 Tip #1 – WordPress Comment RSS Feeds

-You can view your comments feed by clicking on Comments RSS in your ‘Meta’ widget …
+You can inspect these by clicking on Comments RSS in your ‘Meta’ widget area (note: this section may not be visible on some themes) …

-Comments posted on your site by visitors display in your Comments RSS page …
+Comments posted on your site by visitors and users can be seen in your Comments RSS page …

-RSS comments feed entries displayed on Firefox browser
+RSS comments feed entries seen with a Firefox browser

-Like post entries, your comments feed content will display differently depending on the web browser you are using …
+Like post entries, your comments feed content will display differently depending on which web browser you are using …

-RSS comments feed items as seen with Google Chrome
+Comments feed entries as seen with Google Chrome

-(RSS comments feed entries displayed on a Google Chrome browser)
+(Comments feed items displayed with a Google Chrome web browser)

-Again, you can check what the comments RSS feed contains by pasting the feed URL into an online feedreader …
+Again, you can check the feed content by pasting the feed URL into a feed reader …

 Paste your URL of your comments feed into a feed reader to view the feed content.

-(Paste your URL of your comments feed into a feed reader to view the feed content.
-Image Source: Feedreader.com)
+(Paste the comments feed URL into a feed reader to view the feed content.
+Source: http://feedreader.com/online)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: